Help Now >

 Despite his humble work and means, Joseph came from a royal lineage.
 Luke and Matthew disagree some about the details of Joseph's genealogy but they both mark his descent from David, the greatest king of Israel (Matthew 1:1-16 and Luke 3:23-38).
 Indeed the angel who first tells Joseph about Jesus greets him as "son of David," a royal title used also for Jesus.

 We know Joseph was a compassionate, caring man.
 When he discovered Mary was pregnant after they had been betrothed, he knew the child was not his but was as yet unaware that she was carrying the Son of God.
-He planned to divorce Mary according to the law but he was concerned for her suffering and safety.
-He knew that women accused to adultery could be stoned to death, so he decided to divorce her quietly and not expose her to shame or cruelty (Matthew 1:19-25).

-We know Joseph was man of faith, obedient to whatever God asked of him without knowing the outcome.
-When the angel came to Joseph in a dream and told him the truth about the child Mary was carrying, Joseph immediately and without question or concern for gossip, took Mary as his wife.
+He knew women accused of adultery could be stoned to death, so he resolved to send her away quietly to not expose her to shame or cruelty.
+However, when an angel came to Joseph in a dream and told him, 20 "Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
+21 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins," he did as the angel told him and took Mary as his wife.
+(Matthew 1:19-25).